great-expectations/great_expectations/docs/docusaurus/docs/terms/batch.md

 ### How to access

 You can access a Batch through the Data Asset `get_batch_list_from_batch_request` method.
-You typically will not need to access the Batch directly, and instead, pass it on to a Great Expectations object such as a Profiler, Validator, or Checkpoint, which will then do something in response to the Batch's data.
+You typically will not need to access the Batch directly.
+Instead, you will pass a Batch Request to a Expectations object such as a Profiler, Validator, or Checkpoint, which will then do something in response to the Batch's data.

 ### How to create

 The `BatchRequest` object is the primary API used to construct Batches.
-It is provided to the `get_validator` method on DataContext.
+You construct a Batch Request that corresponds to a batch via the Data Asset's method `build_batch_request`.

 - For more information, see [our documentation on Batch Requests](./batch_request.md).